Our Leaseholder Services are currently restricted due to restrictions on movement and staff are working from home

 Theft or attempted theft

 Please note this is not a full list.
-For a full list of things you are covered against, please refer to your policy document.
+For a full list of things you are covered against, please refer to the policy document at the bottom of this page.

 This policy does not cover loss or damage to your contents.
 You will need to take a separate contents insurance if you wish to cover your household items.